skberkeley/CNLDocs/docs/documentation/components/user_input_component.md

 # User Input Component

-An input component which captures input typed by the user
+An input component which captures input typed by the user.

 ### Attributes
 - `label : str` - A label to prompt the user for input.
-- `value : str` - The value inputted by the user
+- `value : str` - The value inputted by the user.

 ### Constructor
 `UserInputComponent(expected_type: type, label: str = "")`